5 STI myths busted

 With countless myths about the prevalence, symptoms and long-term effects of these infections, such individuals need to know the truth surrounding these risks in order to best protect themselves and their partners.

-Dr. Rannveig Maria Middleton, an obstetrics & gynecology physician with Advocate Condell Medical Center in Libertyville, Ill., breaks down five of the most common STD myths to help remind sexually active individuals of the importance of regular, thorough testing and follow-up treatment, if needed.
+Dr. Rannveig Maria Middleton, an obstetrics & gynecology physician with Advocate Condell Medical Center in Libertyville, Ill., breaks down five of the most common STI myths to help remind sexually active individuals of the importance of regular, thorough testing and follow-up treatment, if needed.

 “Our office probably calls someone every week with a new diagnosis of a sexually transmitted infection,” Dr. Middleton says.